wa-development/134203df/README.md

 # B Requirments

 The application is a simple employee and project management application.
-The database has primary and foreign key column represented in the tables, to reflect the relation between different entities in the system.
+The database has primary and foreign key column represented in the tables, to reflect the relationship between different entities in the system.

+You are required to build a website/web application, that allows a user to add an employee to the database.
+You are required to build a web page/view, to show the various projects in the database.

 # C What we're looking for: